zjunlp/DeepKE/example/llm/InstructKGC/README.md

 ```

 1. We use the [moss-moon-003-sft](https://huggingface.co/fnlp/moss-moon-003-sft) model for Moss.
 2. The `prompt_template_name` has been modified based on the alpaca template.
-Please refer to `templates/moss.json` for more details.
+Please refer to [templates/moss.json](./templates/moss.json) for more details.
 Therefore, you need to set `--prompt_template_name 'moss'`.
 3. Due to memory limitations on the `RTX3090`, we use the `qlora` technique for 4-bit quantization.
 However, you can try 8-bit quantization or non-quantization strategies on `V100` or `A100` GPUs.
 4. `max_memory_MB` (default 80000) specifies the GPU memory size.
 You need to specify it according to your own GPU capacity.
 5. We have successfully run the Moss-LoRA fine-tuning code on an `RTX3090` GPU.
 6. model_name = moss
+7. For more information on parameter configuration, please refer to the [src/utils/args.py](./src/utils/args.py) file.

-The corresponding script can be found at `ft_scripts/fine_moss.bash`.
+The corresponding script can be found at [ft_scripts/fine_moss.bash](./ft_scripts/fine_moss.bash).

-### LoRA Fine-tuning with Baichuan
+### 4.8LoRA Fine-tuning with Baichuan

 You can use the following command to configure your own parameters and fine-tune the Llama model using the LoRA method: